Ezward/gps/index.md

 ### Client Tell
 Ok, so we have a source of RTCM3 corrections, maybe sent over the Internet using the NTRIP protocol, but our gps receiver doesn't know anything about the Internet; it has serial ports (how 1980s) for communication.
 How do we get the RTCM3 corrections to the gps receiver's serial ports?
-Well we first need an NTRIP client to receive the RTCM corrections, then we write those corrections to a serial port on the gps receiver board either using a direction connection to the RaspberryPi/Jetson Nano or via a radio connected a ZED-F9P serial port.
+Well we first need an NTRIP client to receive the RTCM corrections, then we write those corrections to a serial port on the gps receiver board either using a direct connection to the RaspberryPi/Jetson Nano or via a radio connected a ZED-F9P serial port.

 The ZED-F9P has several serial ports.
 There is a serial port associated with the USB connection; this is very easy to use.
 There are two other serial ports to which header pins can be soldered (so less easy).
-Remember that picture of the Sparkfun-ZED-F9P-stupid-long-name above; look for the connections marked RX2/TX2; those are the receive/transmit pins respectively of the serial ports.
+Remember that picture of the Sparkfun-ZED-F9P-stupid-long-name-thing above; look for the connections marked RX2/TX2; those are the receive/transmit pins respectively of the serial ports.
 This is clearly explained in the [Sparkfun hookup guide](https://learn.sparkfun.com/tutorials/gps-rtk2-hookup-guide).
-It also explains about antennas and ground plans and other setup stuff, including connecting to a corrections source, but we'll talk about that here as well.
+It also explains about antennas and ground planes and other setup stuff, including connecting to a corrections source, but we'll talk about that here as well.

 So receiving the corrections; our Donkeycar has a RaspberryPi (or a Jetson Nano) and that has Wi-Fi.
 So if the car is close enough to a Wi-Fi hotspot then it can use an NTRIP client to read the RTCM3 corrections from the base station over the internet, then send the corrections to the gps receiver over a serial connection.
 If the car is not consistently close enough to a Wi-Fi hotspot (which it probably won't be), then you could use cellular data; I taped my phone to my car and put it into hotspot mode, then connected the RaspberryPi Wi-Fi to the phone's hotspot so it could access the Internet while it was driving.

 A RaspberryPi also has Bluetooth and so does our phone.
 So another way to get corrections using your phone is to get an NTRIP client mobile app on the phone and use it to get the corrections from a base station, then transmit the corrections to the RaspberryPi using Bluetooth serial.
 The RaspberryPi would then forward the corrections to the gps receiver over a serial connection.

 But what if you have to use your own base station rather than a publicly available NTRIP server?
 That might actually be the easiest scenario, but the most expensive.
 In that case need a second RTK gps device to act as the base station; a device that can create RTCM3 corrections.
 Then we still have the problem of getting the corrections from the base station to the gps receiver.
 We could go through the RaspberryPi; maybe connect a Bluetooth radio to the serial output on the base station and have it received by the RaspberryPi's Bluetooth, then the RaspberryPi can forward it on to the gps receiver via a serial connection.
-Alternatively we can cut the RaspberryPi out of the picture altogether; we can connect a radio transmitter of some sort to the base station's serial port; the base station transmits the RTCM3 connections to the serial port and so out to the radio.
-On the car we then need a compatible radio connected to the gps receiver's serial port on the car, so the corrections are received by the radio and input to the gps receiver via the serial port to which the radio is connected.
+Alternatively we can cut the RaspberryPi out of the picture altogether; we can connect a radio transmitter base station gps' serial ports and a compatible radio receiver to the donkeycar gps' serial port; the base station transmits the RTCM3 connections via radio transmitter and they go directly to the gps receiver via it's radio.
 That is a common way to do this.
 There are various radio technologies that could be used, but the best is LoRa.
 LoRa radios have long range, which is good for us because it can cover a large track.
 Further, a LoRa transmitter can be configured in broadcast mode so many LoRa receivers can listen for the data at the same time.
 That works really well at a track with multiple competitors.

 ## The Secret Software Sauce
 Ok, this is the section (maybe sections) where I'll give detailed instructions on how I accomplished getting RTK gps to work on a Donkeycar.
 Hopefully it will help you avoid a bunch of the experimentation I had to go through and make things faster for you.
 First a pretty picture to set the mood.